 DefinitionThis section has been translated automatically.

-- Heterogeneous group of congenital (naevi) or acquired hemangiomas or vascular ectasias in which the hyperkeratotic, wart-like surface was originally decisive for the naming.
-However, hyperkeratosis or the wart-like clinical aspect is often not a leading feature or is missing completely.
-Therefore, a uniform etiological bracket is missing, which defines the generic term "angiokeratome" for this heterogeneous group of agiomas.
+- Heterogeneous group of congenital (vascular hamartomas) or acquired hemangiomas or vascular ectasias, in which the hyperkeratotic, warty surface was originally decisive for the naming.
+However, the hyperkeratosis or the warty clinical aspect are often not a leading feature or are completely absent.
+Thus, a uniform etiologic bracket defining the generic term "angiokeratoma" for this heterogeneous group of agiomas is also lacking.

-- Most so-called angiokeratomas are histologically capillary or cavernous hemangiomas or mixed images or, as in the case of scrotal or vulval angiokeratomas ( Angiokeratoma scroti et vulvae), phlebectasia.
+- Most of the so-called angiokeratomas are histologically capillary or cavernous hemangiomas or mixed patterns or, as in the case of scrotal or vulvar angiokeratomas ( angiokeratoma scroti et vulvae), phlebectasias.

-- Angiokeratoma corporis diffusum as well as fucosidosis and beta-mannosidosis are dermatological symptoms of lysosomal storage diseases (lack of alpha- or beta-galactosidase; fucosidase, mannosidase).
+- Angiokeratoma corporis diffusum as well as fucosidosis and beta-mannosidosis are dermatological symptoms of lysosomal storage diseases (deficiency of alpha- or beta-galactosidase; fucosidase, mannosidase).

 ClassificationThis section has been translated automatically.